 Sharing data/insights lead to better decision making.

-It provides the real picture of one’s systems and its usage.
+It provides the real picture of one’s systems and their usage.

 The automation feature reduces work pressure and the money spent on laborers.